 Prior to his wager with the Buddha in chapter seven, Wukong is placed into Laozi’s eight trigrams furnace.
-The novel reads, “Truly time passed swiftly, and the forty-ninth day arrived imperceptibly” (Wu & Yu, 2012, vol. 1, p.
+The novel reads: “Truly time passed swiftly, and the forty-ninth day arrived imperceptibly” (Wu & Yu, 2012, vol. 1, p.
 189).
-But the narrative previously revealed that “one day in heaven is equal to one year on Earth” (Wu & Yu, 2012, vol. 1, p.
-167).
+But the narrative previously revealed that “one day in heaven is equal to one year on Earth” (Wu & Yu, 2012, vol. 1, pp. 150 and 167).
 So this means his turn in the furnace lasts close to fifty years, starting between 40–26 BCE.

 The novel suggests a two hour window for the time of Wukong’s birth.
 This takes place in chapter 61 when Monkey is preparing to battle the Bull Demon King over the palm-leaf fan.
 Our hero recites an emboldening poem, to which Zhu Bajie replies:

 Yes!
 Yes!
 Yes!
 Go!
 Go!
 Go!
 Who cares if the Bull King says yes or no!
 Wood’s born at Boar, the hog’s its proper mate, Who’ll lead back the Bull to return to earth.
 Monkey is the metal born under shen [申]: Peaceful and docile, how harmonious!
 Use the palm-leaf As water’s sign.
 When flames are extinct, Completion’s attained.
 In hard work we persist both night and day And rush, merit done, to Ullambana Feast (Wu & Yu, 2012, vol. 3, p.
 154). (emphasis mine)